Bolt Grade & Strength Reference

 To convert a proof stress into a force the tool multiplies by the thread tensile stress area:

-proof load (N) = proofStress(MPa) * stressArea(mm^2)
+proof load (N) = proofStress(MPa) * stressArea(mm²)

 reported in kilonewtons for convenience.

-Tips and notes
+Tips and engineering notes

 • Proof load is the working ceiling — keep preload below it so the joint never yields under tightening plus service load.
+Most torque specifications target 70–80% of proof load.

-• Stress area is smaller than the nominal shank area because it is taken at the thread root; using nominal area overstates capacity.
+• Stress area is smaller than nominal shank area because it is taken at the thread root; using nominal area overstates capacity.